Man of Steel (film): DC Extended Universe

 Warner Bros. began planning a cinematic universe featuring other DC Comics characters following the release of Man of Steel.
 In June 2013, Goyer was hired to write the film's sequel, along with the script for Justice League.
-Zack Snyder revealed at San Diego Comic-Con International the following month that Superman and Batman would appear in the sequel to Man of Steel, with Cavill, Adams, Lane and Fishburne set to reprise their roles.
+Zack Snyder revealed at San Diego Comic-Con the following month that Superman and Batman would appear in the sequel to Man of Steel, with Cavill, Adams, Lane and Fishburne set to reprise their roles.
 The film's title, Batman v Superman: Dawn of Justice, was revealed in May 2014, and it was theatrically released on March 25, 2016.

-Cancelled sequel and reboot
+Cancelled sequel

-Warner Bros.
-Pictures announced release dates for a full slate of DC Comics-based films in October 2014 for the DCEU.
-At the same time, the company said that an un-dated Superman film was in development, with Henry Cavill set to reprise his role of Clark Kent / Superman.
-Zack Snyder said that Brainiac and the Kryptonians imprisoned in the Phantom Zone were considered as antagonists for the sequel at one point, as was Metallo, but ultimately Snyder scrapped both by April 2013 in favor of a plot with Batman as the villain, which became Batman v Superman: Dawn of Justice (2016).
-TheWrap reported that a sequel to Man of Steel entered active development in August 2016 and that the studio wanted to get the character right for audiences and was a top priority for them.
-Cavill's manager Dany Garcia confirmed the following month that the actor was in development on another standalone Superman film.
-That November, Amy Adams said the studio was working on a screenplay for the sequel.
-Matthew Vaughn was Warner Bros.' top choice to direct the film, and he had preliminary conversations about the project by March 2017.
-Vaughn had previously pitched an idea for a new Superman trilogy with comic book writer Mark Millar, prior to the development of Man of Steel, in which the destruction of the planet Krypton would not take place until after Superman had already grown-up on the planet.
-After the troubled production of the DCEU film Justice League (2017), Warner Bros. re-thought its approach to DC projects.
-By the end of 2017, a Man of Steel sequel was not coming "anytime soon, if at all".
-Justice League producer Charles Roven said story ideas for the film had been discussed, but there was no script.
+A full slate of upcoming DC Comics-based films was announced by Warner Bros.
+Pictures in October 2014.
+The company also confirmed that a Superman film was in development, with Henry Cavill set to reprise his lead role.
+Zack Snyder contemplated the inclusion of Brainiac, the Kryptonians, and even Metallo as possible antagonists for the sequel, but they were ultimately scrapped by April 2013 in favor of a plot with Batman as the antagonist.
+The film, Batman v Superman: Dawn of Justice, was released in 2016.

+In August 2016, TheWrap reported that a sequel to Man of Steel had entered active development.
+Cavill's manager, Dany Garcia, confirmed that the actor would be involved.
+The screenplay was still being developed that November according to Amy Adams.
+Matthew Vaughn was Warner Bros.' top choice to direct the film as of March 2017.
+Vaughn previously pitched an idea for a new Superman trilogy with comic book writer Mark Millar prior to the development of Man of Steel, in which the destruction of Krypton would take place after Superman had already grown-up on the planet.
+The troubled production and lackluster box office earnings of Justice League (2017) led to a shake-up at Warner Bros., as the studio chose to rethink its approach to future DC projects.
+By late 2017, the script for a Man of Steel sequel was still incomplete according to Justice League producer Charles Roven.